Key Points

 - Managed access points: Optimize performance and support consistent roaming and stronger security

-- Cloud-managed wireless infrastructure: Incorporates identity-based controls, monitoring, and policy enforcement through solutions such as JoinNow Cloud RADIUS and port security.
+- Cloud-managed wireless infrastructure: Incorporates identity-based controls, monitoring, and policy enforcement through solutions such as JoinNow Cloud RADIUS and port security

 These solutions are designed to scale with organizational needs, making them a better fit for today’s performance- and security-focused networking environments.

-Secure Your Extended Network with Identity-Based Access
+Secure Your Extended Network With Identity-Based Access

 Organizations running legacy repeater infrastructure or hybrid wireless environments can layer 802.1X and certificate-based authentication on top of existing infrastructure without replacing hardware.
-Schedule a demo to see how Cloud RADIUS fits your network environment.